 In his work for the Institute, Dan brings together many disciplines and issues — such as street design, public safety, economic development and land-use planning — to create a holistic vision for healthy communities that are pedestrian- and bicycle-friendly.
 He is considered an international expert in walkability, bikeability, traffic calming, and road diets.

-He worked as a bicycle consultant in China for the United Nations in 1994, and he has been to Australia and many European countries to walk and photograph their great cities.
-His pictures have been published in the New York Times, National Geographic, Better Homes and Gardens, Sierra Club calendars, and the Weekly Reader.
+Burden worked as a bicycle consultant in China for the United Nations in 1994, and he has traveled extensively to walk, bike, and photograph cities across the globe.
+His photographs have appeared in the New York Times, National Geographic, Better Homes and Gardens, Sierra Club calendars, and the Weekly Reader.

-In 1996, Dan sought to expand his reach and ability to really change the world, so he and Lys co-founded another non-profit organization, Walkable Communities, Inc., which helped communities become more walkable by trimming down bloated streets.
+In 1996, seeking to expand his impact and reach, Burden and his wife founded another non-profit organization, Walkable Communities, Inc., which helped communities become more walkable by trimming down bloated streets.
 He explained then that the county’s focus on auto traffic has devastated other means of transportation — walking, cycling, and transit.
 By replacing excess car lanes with bike paths, grassy buffers, and more welcoming pedestrian routes, he helped towns open up spaces for walkers and bikers, while reducing the stress of driving.

-Recently, Dan was a key contributor to the development of the Model Design Manual for Living Streets.
-He served as the principal writer for the National Bicycle and Pedestrian Planning and Design Curriculum.
-He served as one of the main course instructors for the National Highway Institute (NHI) course on Bicycle and Pedestrian Facility Design.
-He has given staff training to traffic engineers, planners, and community developers across the country.
-Dan served on the Florida DOT “Greenbook” Committee to draft standards for traffic calming.
-He now serves on Congressman Earl Blumenauer’s Livable Communities Task Force, as well as advisory boards for Walkscore and Transportation for America.
+In 2011, Burden was a key contributor to the development of the Model Design Manual for Living Streets.
+He also served as principal writer for the National Bicycle and Pedestrian Planning and Design Curriculum, and he was one of the main course instructors for the National Highway Institute (NHI) course on Bicycle and Pedestrian Facility Design.
+He has given staff training to traffic engineers, planners, and community developers across the country, and he served on the Florida DOT “Greenbook” Committee to draft standards for traffic calming.
+He is currently a member of the Livable Communities Task Force, and he serves on advisory boards for Walkscore and Transportation for America.

 “Cars are happiest when there are no other cars around.
 People are happiest when there are other people around.”